-An internal feedback resistance network is provided, allowing the TPS7A85 output voltage to be programmed easily between 0.8 V to 3.95 V with a 50-mV step by tying the ANY-OUT pins to ground.
-Tying the ANY-OUT pins to SNS increases the resolution but limits the range of the output voltage because the effective value of R1 is decreased.
-The ANY-OUT network provides excellent accuracy across output voltage and temperature; see the Application and Implementation section for more details.
+An internal feedback resistance network is provided, allowing the TPS7A84 output voltage to be programmed easily between 0.8 V to 3.95 V with a 50-mV step by tying the ANY-OUT pins to ground.
+Tying the ANY-OUT pins to SNS increases the resolution but limits the range of the output voltage because the effective value of R_1 is decreased.
+Use the ANY-OUT network for excellent accuracy across output voltage and temperature; see the Application and Implementation section for more details.